true-happiness/true-happiness.github.io/principles_of_happiness/why_true_happiness.md

 It is the task that is needed most in todays world where happiness for oneself rules over the happiness for others.
 It is the task endowed specifically to humans to better ourselves.

-So not only will you find True Happiness to make you a happier person anywhere at any time, but it will also benefits this world as a whole.
+So not only will you find True Happiness to make you a happier person anywhere at any time, but it will also benefit this world as a whole.
 This is what this website is about.

 <strong>World Peace Begins Here.</strong>